Caterpillar Club: History

 The club was founded by Leslie Irvin of the Irvin Airchute Company of Canada in 1922.
 (Though Leslie Irvin is credited with inventing the first free-fall parachute in 1919, parachutes stored in canisters had saved the lives of observers in balloons and several German and Austro-Hungarian pilots of disabled military aircraft in the First World War.)
-The name "Caterpillar Club" refers to the silk threads that made the original parachutes thus recognising the debt owed to the silk worm.
+The name "Caterpillar Club" refers to the silk threads that made the original parachutes, thus recognising the debt owed to the silkworm.
 Other people have taken the metaphor further by comparing the act of bailing out with that of the caterpillar letting itself down to earth by a silken thread.
-Another metaphor is that caterpillars have to climb out of their cocoons to escape.
+Another metaphor is that caterpillars have to climb out of their cocoons to escape and survive.

 "Life depends on a silken thread" is the club's motto.

 An early brochure of the Irvin Parachute Company credits William O'Connor 24 August 1920 at McCook Field near Dayton, Ohio as the first person to be saved by an Irvin parachute, but this feat was unrecognised.
 On 20 October 1922, Lieutenant Harold R. Harris, chief of the McCook Field Flying Station, jumped from a disabled Loening PW-2A monoplane fighter.
 Shortly after, two reporters from the Dayton Herald, realising that there would be more jumps in future, suggested that a club should be formed.
 Harris became the first member and from that time forward any person who jumped from a disabled aircraft with a parachute became a member of the Caterpillar Club.
-Other famous members include General James Doolittle, Charles Lindberg, aviation pioneer Augustus Post, Larry "Scrappy" Blumer and (retired) astronaut John Glenn.
+Other famous members include General James Doolittle, Charles Lindbergh, aviation pioneer Augustus Post, Larry "Scrappy" Blumer and (retired) astronaut John Glenn.
 The first woman to become a member was Irene McFarland in 1925.

 In 1922 Leslie Irvin agreed to give a gold pin to every person whose life was saved by one of his parachutes.
 At the end of the Second World War the number of members with the Irvin pins had grown to over 34,000 though the total of people saved by Irvin parachutes is estimated to be 100,000.

 The successor to the original Irvin company still provides pins to people who have made a jump.
 In addition to the Irvin Air Chute Company, other parachute manufacturers have also issued caterpillar pins for successful jumps.
 GC Parachutes formed their Gold Club in 1940.
 The Switlik Parachute Company of Trenton, New Jersey issued both gold and silver caterpillar pins.
 The Pioneer Parachute Co. in Skokie, Illinois, also presented plaques to people who packed the parachutes that saved lives.